Ben's Engineering Blog

 It also compiles across the interface definitions to Rust's struct definitions, which retains the strong type safety.
 The Rust compiler will pick up any other issues with the outputted Rust functions.
 This is a step above handlebars where type errors are left to runtime.

-It is not as complete as Nextjs as where it builds the whole backend for you.
+It is not as complete as Nextjs which builds the whole backend for you.
 Prism only builds out functions which then must be connected up.
 But I prefer this design as getting data on the server and the client is very different (not for this example but for applications where you have full control over the stack).
-Prism is not really a full stack framework as while it exposes the render methods in Rust modules, it doesn't generate the routing needed in Rust.
+Prism is not a full-stack framework as while it exposes the render methods in Rust modules, it doesn't generate the routing needed in Rust.

-Prism hacker news uses actix-web under the hood which is in the top 5 fastest backend frameworks in the tech empower benchmarks, of that list raw NodeJS server places 152nd.
-According to the benchmarks it makes actix-web 7x faster than a raw nodejs server.
+Prism hackernews uses actix-web under the hood which is in the top 5 fastest backend frameworks in the tech empower benchmarks, of that list raw NodeJS server places 152nd.
+According to the benchmark it makes actix-web 7x faster than a raw NodeJS server.

 It is already possible to server render SPAs in other languages:

-• Through calling directly to v8 api.
-However, this has a bit of overhead / isn’t fast as compiling to native.
-It lose strong typing and can be complex to integrate.
+• Through calling directly to v8 API.
+However, this has a bit of overhead and isn't as fast as compiling to native.
+It loses strong typing and can be complex to integrate.

 • Rewriting the client view code in a templating engine supported in the language.
-As well as taking a lot of work to initially, it is difficult to maintain as to frontend markup views must be reflected in the other template.
-Mismatch can lead to issues when the frontend logic gets a different response to what it was expecting from backend the backend.
+As well as taking a lot of work initially, it is difficult to maintain the client code with changes to the server-side templates.
+Mismatches can lead to issues when the frontend logic gets a different response than what the client-side was expecting.

 JIT hydration

 When building isomorphic sites it often makes the frontend more confusing.
 Now the frontend it is not the start of the world and there is existing markup.
-The biggest issue from this is booting up state on the frontend.
-With both server and client rendered DOM the view is the same but the JS state is not there on server responses.
-Getting the state in JS by doing a data fetch is not good as it may be out of sync with what the server content is.
+The biggest issue from this is recreating the state that was on the server now on the front-end.
+With both server and client-rendered DOM the view is the same but the JS state is not there on server responses.
+Getting the state in JS by doing a data fetch is not good as it may be out of sync with the server content.
 So the approach used by most SSR frameworks is to send down a JSON or JS blob in a script tag that contains the JS object used to generate the markup response.

 This is a common practice and can be seen on nytimes where (at the time of this being written) ~75% of the home page response is the state loaded into the window.__preloadedData variable: